gsa-oes/office-of-evaluation-sciences/_projects/2118-digital-forms.md

 image-credit: https://commons.wikimedia.org/wiki/File:Laptop_and_hands_and_wrists.webp
 analysis-plan: /assets/analysis/2118-digital-forms-analysis-plan.pdf
 abstract-web: /results/incorporating-evaluation-into-digital-forms/
 year: 2022
 domain: Government Operations
-type: type: Impact evaluation of program change
+type: Impact evaluation of program change
 agency: General Services Administration
 status: Complete
 summary: Five GSA offices and the American public worked together to improve federal forms
 featured:
   - services
 ---

 ## What was the challenge?
 The American public spends approximately 11.5 billion hours per year filling out federal government forms.¹ Form complexity can result in lack of submission or completion, and errors on forms can cause processing delays and affect whether the form is accepted — which can have far-reaching consequences.